frederick0329/Citations-Count/NLP/ACL2016/README.md

 - [ ] Beyond Plain Spatial Knowledge: Determining Where Entities Are and Are Not Located, and For How Long          0
 - [ ] How to Train Dependency Parsers with Inexact Search for Joint Sentence Boundary Detection and Parsing of Entire Documents          0
 - [ ] Agreement-based Learning of Parallel Lexicons and Phrases from Non-Parallel Corpora          0
+- [ ] Finding Optimistic and Pessimistic Users on Twitter          0
 - [ ] The Enemy in Your Own Camp: How Well Can We Detect Statistically-Generated Fake Reviews - An Adversarial Study          0
 - [ ] A CALL system for learning preposition usage          0
 - [ ] Text Simplification as Tree Labeling          0